RufatRoot/loginvsi/README.md

 Write a script that:/

 Looks at the version files in the Selenium zip folder’s nested folders, and logs these version numbers<br />
-Locates and logs the newest version available link1 (the more basic page therein is link2)\
+Locates and logs the newest version available link1 (the more basic page therein is link2)<br />
-Compares the highest version number to what was in the Selenium zip folder/ Logs if the highest version numbers both from the Selenium zip folder and the website match or not/ If there is a newer version on the  website then download it, logging when the download is successful and complete/ If there isn’t a newer version then log that there isn’t a newer version./
+Compares the highest version number to what was in the Selenium zip folder<br />
+Logs if the highest version numbers both from the Selenium zip folder and the website match or not<br />
+If there is a newer version on the  website then download it, logging when the download is successful and complete<br />
+If there isn’t a newer version then log that there isn’t a newer version.<br />

 link1 - https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/